chriscabang/javawookies/doc/README.md

 - Less than 100 MB storage space
 - At least 500 MB of memory

-# Development and Release
+# Development and Release Dates
-*JavaWookies* started development of the *Time Tracking System* on December 15, 2018.
-The application is expected to be released on or before January 26, 2019.
+**JavaWookies** started development of the *Time Tracking System* on *December 15, 2018*.
+The application is expected to be released *on or before January 26, 2019*.

 # Notes/Updates
 - "Login.java" can be found under "src" folder.